jbx-protocol/juice-docs/blogs/town-hall/2023-05-23/index.md

 ## Defifa Demo by Kmac

 Defifa is a project that received grants from JuiceboxDAO to organize a game for the World Cup at the end of last year.
 The tournament game was highly successful.
-Following that, they also arranged a tournament for NFT playoffs in early 2023.
+Following that, they also arranged a tournament for NFL playoffs in early 2023.

 During this process, the team realized that the concept of creating tournaments should be accessible to the public, not just limited to their own use.
 This led them to explore the idea of developing a protocol and platform for creating money games and delivering an arcade-like experience.